Hanbury Brown-Twiss Effect with Wave Packets: Entangled particles

 The probability density of joint detection of particles at $x_1$ and $x_2$ can now be calculated, and is given by

 The above expression closely resembles (\ref{qhbt}) derived for particles which are not entangled.
 Let us explore it in the situation when the entanglement between the two particles is strong.
-Entanglement is strong when $\sigma$ is large and one can safely assume $1/\sigma^4 \ll \delta^2$.
+From the Gaussian in $(x_1-x_2)$ in (\ref{sgepr}), one can see that as $\sigma$ increases, the Gaussian narrows, and $(x_1-x_2-2x_0)$ becomes more localized, which implies stronger position correlation between detected particles.
+Stronger position correlation implies stronger entanglement.
+Thus, entanglement is strong when $\sigma$ is large and one can safely assume $1/\sigma^4 \ll \delta^2$.
 In this limit, the cosine term becomes $\cos[8(x_1-x_2)x_0/\delta] = \cos[4(x_1-x_2)x_0/\Delta]$, which means that the interference fringe width is the same as in the case of independent particles and also in the classical case.
-The Gaussian terms in (\ref{ehbt}) assume the approximate form $e^{-2(x_1+x_2)^2\over 4\Omega^2+\delta^2/4\Omega^2} e^{-2((x_1-x_2)^2+2x_0^2)\over \sigma^2\delta^2}$.
+The Gaussian terms in (\ref{ehbt}) assume the approximate form

 These Gaussians represent broad profiles both in $x_1+x_2$ and $x_1-x_2$.
 Therefore it appears that entanglement does not cause any suppression of HBT effect, and remains almost as it is for independent particles.

 In the opposite limit, i.e., when the entanglement goes to zero, one can write $4\Omega^2 = 1/\sigma^2 \equiv 2\epsilon^2$ (say).
 In this limit, (\ref{ehbt}) exactly reduces to (\ref{qhbt}), as expected.